 Kargil

-The War Memorial in Kargil is one of the best places to visit to celebrate Independence Day of India.
-This particular Memorial was built by the Indian Army to honor the martyrs of the Kargil war that took place in 1999.
-On this Memorial, the names of all the martyrs have been written and a visit to this place enhances the feeling of patriotism in people.
+The War Memorial in Kargil is one of the best places to visit to celebrate the Independence Day of India.
+This particular Memorial was built by the Indian Army to honour the martyrs of the Kargil war that took place in 1999.
+On this Memorial, the names of all the martyrs have been written, and visiting this place enhances the feeling of patriotism in people.
 One can take a flight to Leh, Ladakh, and reach Kargil via road using public transport or private buses.

 Delhi

-Independence Day in Delhi is celebrated with great enthusiasm and this is the best place to visit around the 15th of August.
+Independence Day in Delhi is celebrated with great enthusiasm, and this is the best place to visit around the 15th of August.
 Some of the best places to explore here around this time include the Red Fort, Raj Ghat, India Gate, etc. The Prime Minister of India delivers a speech from the Red Fort on 15th August every year.
-At India Gate, the names of soldiers who fought in the First World War have been written.
+The names of soldiers who fought in the First World War have been written at India Gate.
 The newly constructed National War Memorial should also be explored.

 Amritsar